msjimc/circularMT/Guide/README.md

 Figure 43: Moving the image's center down by '80' using the ```Move up-down``` control creates a better image.
 <hr />

+#### Note
+Since linear maps do not write text that projects to the sides of the genome map, its only possible to move the image up or down.

 ## Saving the image to a 300 dpi image

 Once you are happy with the display image , it can be saved as a 300 (are just over) dpi TIFF, bitmap, PNG or JPEG image by pressing the ```Save``` button to the right of the ```Save image``` label (see blue box in Figure 44 a).
 This will prompt you to enter a location and file name before saving the image.